vertilia/recif/README.md

 Each condition is an object with a single required entry containing operation name as key and arguments as value.
 An optional `return` entry may contain returned value for the case if operation matches, otherwise the default `true` will be returned.

 Operators like `or` must contain an array of arguments.
-Unary operators like `not` may operate on a single value, not an array.
+Unary operators like `not` operate on a single value, not an array.
 See [Operations reference]() for the full list of available operations.

 Each argument may have one of the following forms: